corrode/corrode.github.io/content/blog/named-parameters-at-home/index.md

 I agree with Steve.
 In fact, I think I agree slightly more strongly than Steve does. :)

 Steve has warmed to named parameters.
-I’m still happy with Rust’s existing ways to get similar results, not just for named parameters, but also defaults, function overloading, and, regrettably or otherwise, variadic arguments.
+I think we can get most of what we want without adding language features, by leaning into what Rust already provides.
+That goes for named parameters, defaults, function overloading, and, regrettably or otherwise, variadic arguments.

 None of these substitutes is *quite* the feature you get in Python, Ruby, C++, or Kotlin.
 That’s the point.
 They tend to give you maybe 80% of the ergonomics while preserving the property Steve cares about: there is considerably less magic in figuring out what a call means.